 Multipath can be configured in active/active mode, where I/O is spread over the paths in a round-robin fashion.
 In some configurations, multipath can detect loading on the I/O paths and dynamically re-balance the load.

-multipath includes compiled-in default settings that are suitable for common multipath configurations.
-Setting up multipath is often a simple procedure.
+Setting up multipath is often a simple procedure, since it includes compiled-in default settings that are suitable for common multipath configurations.
 The basic procedure for configuring your system with multipath is as follows:

 Create an empty config file called